October 28

 The Statue of "Liberty Enlightening The World" dedicated on Bedloe's Island (now Liberty Island, today in 1886 - click here to read my piece about this in "Private Collection"

-Dr. Jonas Edward Salk, who did what? developed the polio vaccine? seriously? but that's an enormous thing to have done - why have I never heard of him?
-Born today in 1914
+Dr Jonas Edward Salk.
+Who did what? developed the "inactivated polio vaccine (IPV)"?
+Seriously? but that's an enormous thing to have done - why have I never heard of him?
+Born today in 1914, but really he should be on April 12, the day in 1955 when he published the results of his experiments, and received his license to begin using the vaccine - click here for what happened next.

 No comments: